Photo courtesy of jpneal

 Hybrid Tea, Shrub.
 (Series: Garden Art ® Collection)

 Pink, ages to lighter .
-None to mild fragrance.
+Mild, apple fragrance.
 25 to 30 petals.
 Average diameter 3.5".
-Medium to large, full (26-40 petals), cluster-flowered, in small clusters, reflexed, urn-shaped bloom form.
+Large, full (26-40 petals), in small clusters, reflexed, urn-shaped bloom form.
 Blooms in flushes throughout the season.
 Medium buds.

 USDA zone 4b through 9b.
 Can be used for beds and borders, container rose, cut flower, garden, hedge or landscape.
 Hardy.
 Disease susceptibility: very disease resistant, very blackspot resistant., very mildew resistant.
 Remove spent blooms to encourage re-bloom.
 Spring Pruning: Remove old canes and dead or diseased wood and cut back canes that cross.
 In warmer climates, cut back the remaining canes by about one-third.
 In colder areas, you'll probably find you'll have to prune a little more than that.